dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 Do the words force, compulsion, misery, also part of the lexicon?

+Here's a basic tenet of human psychology that's worth considering.
+People want to feel approved of.
+They want to feel useful.
+They want to feel recognized for what they do.
+LinkedIn allows for only the most shallow and hollow way of making that happen.

+It starts with the profile.
+When a user creates an account, let him build on a canvas.
+Make it about him, don't make him into the product.

+A blank canvas, and a chance to dip in and out of conversations.
+Think Twitter, but more substantial.
+Not tweetthreads, not empty nothing, but real conversations.
+Let him dip in and out of his groups.
+His college group, his professional group, his volunteer group, sure.
+But also his marketing group, his whatever group.
+The group can be the central point of consuming, sharing, and contributing to content.

+And actually, change the idea of content and instead make it about knowledge.

+How does that happen?
+There are tens of millions of mostly unused and abandoned group.
+Groups are feeds.
+They are rivers where a person can dip into it and join anytime he or she wants.

+Rivers where he can paddle when he wants.
+Hike when he wants, etc. This is an adventure, this is time in nature.
+The work of work on social media should not feel like work.
+It should feel like gardening or like an adventure.

+So, say you're into marketing, or perhaps into engineering.
+Let me dip into the marketing stream.
+See what people are writing about.
+If someone catches my eye in that stream, let me comment on her post.
+Let me follow her.
+Let me build a connection with her.
+This relationship works in the context of that stream only.
+This is not an unsolicated connection request to "network" and then spam.

+Of course at this point, the question becomes, how do you ensure that the topics are swimmable and navigateable?
+After all, marketing as a worldwide topic is massive and hard to take in.
+So to counter that, there are 5-10 solutions:
+1. Make it geography limited.
+2. Randomly present the feed, and refine based on engagement.
+3.

+The other thing it needs is perhaps a better set of editors who share the right set of news.
+Think Economist Espresso, now BuzzFeed level garbage.

 The opportunity for LinkedIn:

 LinkedIn can be the catalyst for the future of work.
 It can use its massive number of users to actually create something good, give people a chance to be human, to focus on learning and growth and mutually helping one another.
 But instead, it optimizes for algorithmic popularity.